 The Office de la protection du consommateur is the government body responsible for applying the CPA and for receiving consumer complaints.
-The office may institute penal proceedings against merchants who contravene the CPA, and the president of the office has the powers to investigate any matter respecting the application of the CPA or its regulations.
+The president of the office has the powers to investigate any matter respecting the application of the CPA or its regulations.
 Such person may conduct inspections and examinations in the establishments of a merchant, a manufacturer or an advertiser.
 The office is also responsible for issuing permits with respect to itinerant merchants, merchants who contract money loans governed by the CPA, merchants who operate physical fitness studios, as well as merchants offering or contracting additional warranties relating to an automobile or a motorcycle.
 The president of the office can also seek an injunction order (interlocutory and permanent) against a person who was engaged or engages in a prohibited practice or a merchant who has included or includes in a contract a stipulation prohibited by the CPA or a regulation or who failed to mention that a stipulation was inapplicable in Quebec, when they should have.